University of Basel, Switzerland, and IZA, Germany

 IZA World of Labor role

-Professor of Labour Economics, University of Basel, Switzerland
+Professor of Labor Economics, University of Basel, Switzerland

 Labor economics, in particular the evaluation and optimal design of policies targeted at the unemployed